TPPSellinger/eSMC2/README.md

 Tutorial 7 : SMCm (runs the PSMC' on genome and methylome data)

+Due to storage limitation, the data for tutorial 7C cannot be stored on github.
+Please contact authors for the data.

 Otherwise a quick one can be find below :